RISC-V Microprocessor Verification and Design

 - RISC-V Design: adding new features to CORE-V Wally, including on-chip debug and RVA23 Profile features.

-Clay-Wolkin Fellows have been making important contributions to the open-source RISC-V ecosystem and to the RISC-V System-on-Chip Design textbook.
+Clay-Wolkin Fellows have been making important contributions to the open-source RISC-V ecosystem, CORE-V Wally processor, and to the RISC-V System-on-Chip Design textbook.
 You will have opportunities to interact with industry and find careers and graduate study in the field of digital systems.